staven630/webpack-oss/README.md

 * prefix: The directory name which will accept uploaded files.
 * exclude: Support RegExp syntax, matched files will not be upload to oss
-* enableLog: Whether or not show detail infos for you, just should be enable in development mode.
 * ignoreError:  Whether or not stop build if upload error.
   - true: will be stop
   - false: will be not stop
-* deleteMode: Whether or not delete file after the file uploaded succesfully.
   - true: delete
   - false: not delete
 * deleteAll: